BenjaminSchaaf/sbnf/README.md

 Note that in order to use the generated syntax you'll need at minimum Sublime Text build 4077 with support for version 2 of Sublime Syntax.

+### Sublime Syntax

+The syntax definition for SBNF is found in `sbnf/sbnf.sbnf`.
+To compile it simply run `sbnf sbnf/sbnf.sbnf`, you can then symlink or copy the `sbnf/` directory to your user packages.

 ## Example

 The following is a sbnf grammar for a cut-down version of C. It only allows